angadhn/MySite/_notes/inflatable von Braun Stations.md

 [^3]: He was apparently inspired by Herman Potočnik's $$30\,m$$
 	ring-shaped habitat described in [*The Problem of Space Travel*](https://books.google.co.uk/books/about/The_Problem_of_Space_Travel.html?id=6m0bCwAAQBAJ&redir_esc=y)" at GEO over Berlin.

+[^4]: Unlike was done with inflatables, we should maintain/increase support to mature in-space robotic assembly and maintenance technology development as I imagine that at even larger scales, a reliance on robots is inevitable.

+[^5]: I am currently reading James Hansen's [_Spaceflight Revolution_](https://www.nasa.gov/wp-content/uploads/2023/04/sp-4308.pdf) that should help me gain a deeper perspective on the early inflatable station.
+Fun fact: another of his books was adapted into [First Man](https://en.wikipedia.org/wiki/First_Man_(film)) with Ryan Gosling playing Neil Armstrong.